BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 Artificial intelligence is a way to simulate human cognitive abilities.
 In the history of artificial intelligence, we thought that we’d be able to target that with expert systems.
 These are big series of hardcoded rules and then... of *if* and *else*.

 ## Conclusion
-To conclude, most of the time, machine learning is not a serie of “if” and “else”.
+To conclude, most of the time, machine learning is not a serie of *if* and *else*.
 It’s just mathematics and for some techniques, they are very old.
 I’m thinking of linear regressions or Bayesian probabilities.
 These were used long before the existence of computers.

 *Photo of the unicorn by <a href="https://unsplash.com/@stephenleo1982?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Stephen Leonardi</a> on <a href="https://unsplash.com/s/photos/unicorn?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>*